South Africa sits high on the bucket list of most adventurous travelers.

 Explore the prison island where Nelson Mandela served his sentence with a ferry trip and tour of Robben Island for under $50.
 However, if you’re short on time (or are susceptible to seasickness), I recommend you skip this tour and visit the District Six Museum in Cape Town instead.

 I would also highly recommend joining this tour of Soweto (Johannesburg’s largest informal settlement) on a full-day apartheid tour for $115.
+These tours, in particular, are super-popular, so do book in advance if you’re planning on doing this.
+You can view tour availability using the widget below:

 Popular entrance fees: